jeffsays/serverless-function-extensions/README.md

   ```
 * Examine the [CHANGELOG.md](CHANGELOG.md) and update if still required.
 * Don't forget to commit the files modified by `npm run release` (we have the auto-commit option disabled by default).
 * Once the PR is approved and merged into master, travis-ci will automatically tag the version you created and deploy to npmjs under the `next` tag.
-You will see your version deployed at: https://www.npmjs.com/package/serverless-iam-roles-per-function?activeTab=versions.
+You will see your version deployed at: https://www.npmjs.com/package/serverless-iamroles?activeTab=versions.
 * Test your deployed version by installing with the `next` tag.
 For example:
   ```
-  npm install --save-dev serverless-iam-roles-per-function@next
+  npm install --save-dev serverless-iamroles@next
   ```

 ## Publishing a Production Release (Maintainers)